Module 3: All about dashboard filters, trends, and reports

 Other metrics are also easy to spot, like the total response count seen conveniently below the Metric Score window.
 (Watch this number change dramatically as we begin filtering results in the next section.)

 Score icons (a mix of smiley, neutral, and frowny faces), run vertically down the page.
-Hover over a face to see the precise score recorded by that respondent, and then you can quickly glance over to its adjacent Comment tile to read the person’s open-ended response.
+Hover over a face to see the precise score recorded by that respondent, and then quickly glance over to its adjacent Comment tile to read the person’s open-ended response.

-Next, gaze along the left-hand sidebar where you'll see a range of filters that will help segment results.
 Some filters are defined by the CSAT methodology itself, like "Satisfied," "Neutral," and "Dissatisfied."

 In addition to the built-in CSAT filters, you can filter by both Properties and Tags.
 Properties are defined in advance whereas Tags are created after results start flowing in.